 Find and make meaningful a “nugget.”

+The Open Faculty Patchbook is a collection of lived experiences, “AHA!” moments & lots of helpful nuggets about teaching and learning.
+It’s been crafted like an old fashioned community quilt (each person contributes a square to make a beautiful large quilt), but has been given a 21st century makeover and is a compilation of insightful stories from postsecondary educators.
 One of the main goals of this activity is to get you to read carefully and respond imaginatively.
 Your work with “nuggets” should be both fun and in earnest.
 It should demonstrate your own deep engagement and stimulate deep engagement for your reader as well.

 (It could be a passage that puzzles you, or intrigues you, or resonates strongly with you.
 It could be a passage you agree with, or one you disagree with.
 The idea here is that the passage evokes some kind of response in you, one that makes you want to work with the passage to make it just as meaningful as possible.
 A good length for your nugget is about a paragraph or so.
 Too much, and it becomes unwieldy.
 Too little, and you don’t have enough to work with.)